Chapter Introduction

 Revelation 5:1

 What is this scroll?
 A scroll at that time was an 8x10 piece of Papyrus.
 These sheets of Papyrus were sown together and rolled up into a scroll.
-A scroll was bound between 2 sticks.
-To read it you began to unroll with one hand, read the writing in 3" column's and roll up with the other hand.
-When a scrolled was sealed it simply hand string tied around them and the string was wax sealed.
-Scrolls were typically only written on one side; the other side was usually rough.
+A scroll was bound between two sticks.
+To read it, you begin to unroll it with one hand while reading the writing in 3" columns.
+As you read, you’d roll up with the other hand.
+When a scroll was sealed, it simply had a hand string tied around it, and the string was wax sealed.
+Scrolls were typically only written on one side.
+The back side was usually rough.
 The only scrolls commonly known to have writing on both sides were title deeds.
 On one side was the deed.
-Then on the back were the debts and obligations that became associated with that deed.
+Then, on the back were the debts and obligations that became associated with that deed.
 We might call them a lien.
-That deed was then sealed with 7 seals.
+That deed was then sealed with seven seals.

-This scroll seems to layout the remainder of God's story of redemption, the close of the history of fallen man.
-It's not clear how John saw the writing on both sides of the scroll.
-Most of the time scrolls were only written on one side.
-Although, if more room was needed, overflowing to the back wasn't unheard of.
-This scroll was complete, full and nothing could be changed or added.
-Besides being held in God's hand, it was also sealed, making it completely inaccessible to anyone.
+This scroll seems to lay out the remainder of God’s story of redemption, the close of the history of fallen man.
+It’s not clear how John saw the writing on both sides of the scroll.
+This scroll was complete, full front and back, and nothing could be changed or added.
+Besides being held in God’s hand, it was also sealed, making it completely inaccessible to anyone.

 A word on seals.
 Seals were a type of signature, a mold of an emblem identifying the owner.
-The seal revealed the authority, identity and approval of the owner.
-Seals were made as rings or of a shape to be worn around the neck as a kind of jewelry.
+The seal revealed the authority, identity, and approval of the owner.
+Seals were made as rings or in a shape to be worn around the neck as jewelry.
 They were closely guarded.
 The seal would be pressed in wax or clay to authenticate and identify the document.

-By Jewish law a kinsman redeemer could come along and rescue a property, winning back a deed that had been lost.
-This was done by claiming that right, assuming that role as the redeemer and by paying all that was owed on behalf of the one who owed the debt.
+By Jewish law, a kinsman redeemer could come along and rescue a property, winning back a deed that had been lost.
+This was done by claiming that right, assuming that role as the redeemer, and paying all that was owed on behalf of the one who owed the debt.
 A kinsman redeemer is a relative who, according to God's Old Testament Laws, had the privilege or responsibility to act on behalf of a relative who was in trouble, danger, or in need.
-You see Boaz become the kinsman redeemer for Ruth.
+You see, Boaz becomes the kinsman redeemer for Ruth.

-In Genesis God gave man the title deed of earth in the garden of Eden.
-God gave His creation to man to fill and subdue.
-Adam, representing all mankind (because all mankind would come from him) rejected God's way, making a conscious decision to part from God's plan and follow another.
-At that point, a debt was owed, a sin debt was established.
-In sinning and seeking a plan other than God's, Adam gave possession and control of the deed to Satan.
-He still has it today.
+The theory is that in Genesis, God gave man authority over creation, to rule over and subdue as God’s representative.
+In a sense, Adan was given the title deed of the earth in the Garden of Eden.
+Adam, representing all mankind (because all mankind would come from him), rejected God's way, making a conscious decision to part from God's plan and follow another.
+At that point, a debt was owed.
+Mankind was indebted to the creator.
+In sinning and seeking a plan other than God's, Adam gave possession and control of the deed to Satan, who still has it today.
 Paul called Satan the God of this world in 2 Corinthians.
 Jesus called Satan the Prince of this world in John 12:31.

 However, Satan could not fulfill the obligations of this world.
 He could not rule it perfectly any better than man.
-God is sovereign and He established what is holy and right and sinful.
-He established that every debt must be paid.
-This is consistent with God's nature to be just and perfect.
+God is the rightful owner.
+He is sovereign and establishes what is holy, right, or sinful.
+The Lord established that every debt must be paid.
+This is consistent with God’s nature to be just and perfect.
 Satan can't pay.
 He is not qualified to be the kinsman redeemer.
 He has no connection or claim to mankind, no relationship.
-Jesus came as a man and paid the price on the cross.
-Being fully man, identifying with man in every way qualified him to stand in man's place.
-Jesus is the kinsman redeemer.
-He paid the debt owed when He was crucified.
-But Jesus didn't immediately claim what He had purchased at that time.
-He was to take possession at a later date; the Holy Spirit being the down payment of that future redemption.
+Jesus came as a man.
+As a man, He is our kinsman and qualified to be our redeemer.
+The penalty for sin is death.
+Jesus paid the debt on the cross.
+But Jesus didn't immediately claim what He had purchased.
+The redemption was completed and those purchased were sealed by the Holy Spirit.
+Jesus would take possession at a later date.
+The Holy Spirit was the down payment of that future, complete redemption.

 God was sending Ezekiel to the rebellious nation of Israel.
 God said they were impudent and stubborn.
 But, nevertheless, Ezekiel was to eat the word.
-That word was full of lamentation, mourning and woe.
+That word was full of lamentation, mourning, and woe.
 These are the words of a loving Father sending His Word among a rebellious people.
 He did so with a scroll with writing on both sides.
 The writing on both sides may show that it is complete, thorough and cannot be added to.
 Consider this in light of the Revelation scroll.
-Is it pointing back to the Ezekiel passage, expecting the bible would be used to understand the bible?
-If so, this scroll is God's plan, complete and sealed up until the End of Days.
-It's a plan of dealing with those in rebellion who refused the Kinsman redeemer
+Is it pointing back to the Ezekiel passage, expecting the Bible would be used to understand the bible?
+If so, this scroll is God's plan, complete and sealed up until the end of days.

-Now both of those ideas are speculations based on some solid principal and other teachings in the bible.
-Here is what we know.
 When Jesus begins to break the seals, it becomes very clear.
 This document in God's right hand is the culmination of all history.
-It happens at God's will, God's perfect timing and in God's way.
-It is sealed 7 times.
+It happens at God's will, in perfect timing and way.
+It is sealed seven times.
 We see these sevens all the way through the book of Revelation.
 It's the number of perfection and completeness.
 The culmination of all history is sealed up, waiting for the time determined by the Father, as His plan is played out across time.
-The seventieth weak has been on hold for some time.
+The seventieth week has been on hold for some time.

 Revelation 5:2-3

-1. Being of exalted rank; having the attributes that authorize, enable and empower Him
+- Being of exalted rank.
+Having the attributes that authorize, enable, and empower Him

-4. Must be able to enforce it, and claim what is rightfully His.
+- Must be able to enforce it and claim what is rightfully His.

 We can look across history and see many men who wanted to have all power over the earth.
 There are many who thought they were worthy but failed.
-Man has proven over and over again that we are utterly incapable of ruling our self.
+Man has proven over and over again that we are utterly incapable of ruling ourselves.
 Even a man who desires to rule in a godly fashion will fall completely short.
 Who is worthy?
-Who can bring about the plan of God?
+Who can bring about God's plan?
 Who can work the culmination of all history?

 Revelation 5:4-5

 This weeping isn't a soft sob of sadness.
-This is crying out, lamenting and weeping in sorrow and grief.
-John thought this vision had ended and he wouldn't find out what those 7 seals concealed.
+It is crying out, lamenting, and weeping in sorrow and grief.
+John thought this vision had ended, and he wouldn't find out what those seven seals concealed.
 If no one was worthy, the story was over.
 Mankind was without hope.
+This seems odd because John’s life was changed by Jesus, and He was committed to sharing the good news with everyone.
+But even John didn’t understand all the implications of Jesus’ crucifixion and resurrection.

 (1 Cor 15:19)